Cognition Envelopes for Bounded Decision Making in Autonomous UAS Operations: Related Work

-Metacognition has received growing attention as a mechanism for improving LLM reliability \cite{bilal2025meta, conway2024toward}.
-Self-reflection techniques enable models to critique their own outputs, identify potential errors, and iteratively refine responses \cite{renze2024self}.
-However, empirical studies reveal metacognitive deficiencies: models fail to recognize their knowledge limitations, provide overconfident answers even when correct information is unavailable, and struggle with robust internal reasoning necessary for full metacognition \cite{deepmind2023large, griot2025large}.
-These findings suggest that internal self-critique alone may be insufficient for high-assurance applications, motivating the need for external validation mechanisms.
+Metacognition has also been explored to improve LLM reliability via self-reflection and self-critique \cite{bilal2025meta,conway2024toward,renze2024self}.
+However, studies show that models often remain overconfident, fail to recognize knowledge gaps, and exhibit fragile internal reasoning \cite{deepmind2023large,griot2025large}, suggesting that internal self-critique alone is insufficient for high-assurance settings and motivating external validation.

-LLM guardrails represent a related but distinct approach to constraining model behavior.
-Guardrails typically enforce structural or content-based constraints on the inputs and outputs through rule-based filters, embedding-based classifiers, or LLM-as-a-judge mechanisms \cite{nvidia2023nemo, dong2024building}.
+Related work on LLM guardrails constrains model behavior through input/output filters, embedding-based classifiers, or LLM-as-a-judge mechanisms \cite{nvidia2023nemo,dong2024building}, but typically does not validate whether decisions are evidence-grounded in the operational context.